The skin cancer rate among the Australian population is one of the highest in...

 Call Us - 03 9764 1662

-The skin is the biggest organ in our body which can become sun-damaged following years of sun exposure.
+The skin is the biggest organ in our body which can become damaged and sun damaged skin treatment is needed following years of sun exposure.

 Sun-damaged skin often presents as rough, red scaly skin.
 This is a concern as it greatly increases the risk of developing skin cancer in future.